Vantiv/cnp-chargeback-sdk-python/README.md

 from vantivsdk import *

 # Initial Configuration object.
-If you have saved configuration in '.vantiv_python_sdk.conf' at system environment
+If you have saved configuration in '.vantiv_chargeback_sdk.conf' at system environment
-# variable: VANTIV_SDK_CONFIG or user home directory, the saved configuration will be automatically load.
+# variable: CHARGEBACK_SDK_CONFIG or user home directory, the saved configuration will be automatically load.
 conf = utils.Configuration()

 # Configuration need following attributes for chargeback requests: